The Blank Slate Internet

 The human action perception cyclic

-involves an awareness, of state, in real time and the production of a cognitive
+involves an awareness, of state, in real time and the production of a

 map.
-The awareness is of “particulars”
+The awareness is of particulars

-and the production of cognitive means is a production, via induction and abduction,
+and the production of cognitive means is a production, via induction

-school dogma.
-First school sees the
+school sees the

-particular arising from universal.
+particular arising from universals.
 The

-second school sees the particular as always having some part of its essence not
+second school sees the particular as always having some part of its

 expressible as any set of universals, at least not as human language.
-Thus a difference of second school thought

 In modern information technology

-paradigms, such as “knowledge management” and “service event analysis” the
+paradigms, such as knowledge management and service event analysis the

 cognitive map is then used in ways that are reducible to discrete data

 structure and mechanism in the sense defined by Shannon.
-In the second school viewpoint, our designs

 follow an action-perception cyclic in the production of universals from

 particulars.
-The mapping symbols can be
+The mapping symbols may be

-encoded via the induction of specific symbols and the reification of meaning
+encoded via the induction of specific symbols and the reification of

-using a convolution over particulars to produce universals (Mills, Finn,
+using a convolution over particulars to produce universals (Mills,

 Pospelov, Prueitt).
 However, this must

-not “wag the tail”.
+not wag the tail.
 The particulars

 cannot be forced as some expression of a fixed set of pre-defined